six0h/helloworldapp/README.md

 # Hello World App for Boeing
 ============================

+## Assumptions

+- App must live in VPC with proper network architecture
+- Terraform is used for cloud agnostic purposes
+- High-Availability is ok in single region (this is bad practice in real non-contrived situations)
+- I will use all AWS services

+## General Info

 - You can find all infrastructure code in the terraform folder
 - Instance provisioning is done via cloud-init
 - The microservice is written in python